In Revelation the 14th chapter we are introduced to the term “Babylon” representing a key target of the wrathful judgement of God.

 So as these people of the plain set out to build this “flood-safe” tower, they began to have a vision of their own identity that set them apart from the rest.
 They created an identity beyond the family identity they already had by birth.
 Now people would place their attention on building a tower that brought them closer to heaven (another noble purpose to keep the people focused), rather than spreading abroad and replenishing the Earth.

 Prior to all this building they were both settlers and pioneers, spreading abroad by settling and then launching out again and again.
+They would establish a “missionary outpost” to provide the ability to launch out further, and then go on further to replenish the rest of the earth.
 But now they focused only on settling and establishing and preserving their own special identity.
 After all they were building something big, and attracting many to themselves.

 I’m convinced that most things in life don’t happen without warning.
 No doubt there were some among them that tried to express a concern that they were abandoning their pioneering efforts.
 But they were overruled by those with stronger opinions and abilities to dissuade.